 - a squeeze of lime

-- Preheat oven to 375ºF and spray your casserole dish with coconut oil cooking spray (be generous!).
+- Preheat oven to 375ºF and spray a large ceramic casserole dish with coconut oil cooking spray (be generous!).

 - Next, prep veggies by dicing the yellow and green peppers and finely dicing the purple onion.
 Sprinkle veggies into casserole dish.

-- Prep chicken breast by cutting it into small pieces and then placing it on top of vegetables.
+- Prep chicken breast by cutting it into 1-inch chunks and then placing that on top of vegetables.

-- Add in TruRoots Germinated Brown Rice, green chiles, and black beans.
+- Add in germinated brown rice, green chiles, and black beans.

-- Using a large spoon to mix.
+- Using a large spoon to mix everything together.
 Use your hands to press all solid contents into the liquid so that everything is (mostly) covered.

-- Cover with aluminum foil and bake for 30 minutes.
+- Cover with aluminum foil (do not skip this part) and bake for 30 minutes.
 Then, remove and stir.
 It will still be a little soupy, but don’t worry this is how it’s supposed to be!
-Place back in the oven for 30 minutes, covered.
+Place back in the oven for 30 more minutes, covered.

-- Remove from oven and sprinkle with cheese, if desired.
-Place back in the oven for 3-5 minutes to fully melt the cheese.
+- Remove from oven and sprinkle with shredded cheese and place back into the oven for 3-5 minutes to fully melt the cheese.

 - Remove and let sit** for about 5-10 minutes before slicing and serving.
-Top with fresh cilantro and a squeeze of lime.
+Top with fresh cilantro, Greek yogurt/sour cream, and a squeeze of lime.